Virtus International Real Estate Securities Fund

-Given the shift in the interest rate environment during the second quarter, particularly post the Brexit vote, we would expect international real estate shares to perform well relative to broader international equities and they did.
-The performance of international real estate equities was positive during the quarter, outperforming international equities, as demonstrated by the 1.1% increase in the FTSE EPRA NAREIT Developed Rental ex U.S. Index versus the 1.5% decline in the MSCI EAFE® Index, both expressed in U.S. dollar terms.
-However, international real estate equities trailed U.S equities during the quarter, as represented by the 2.5% rise in the S&P 500 Index during the quarter.
+Given the change in tone in the markets during the quarter to a more risk-on environment and the shift in interest rate expectations, particularly post early July, we would expect international real estate shares to lag broader international equities and they did.
+While the performance of international real estate equities was positive during the quarter, they underperformed international equities, as demonstrated by the 2.4% increase in the FTSE EPRA NAREIT Developed Rental ex U.S. Index versus the 6.4% increase in the MSCI EAFE® Index (both in U.S. dollar).
+International real estate equities also trailed U.S equities during the quarter, as represented by the 3.9% rise in the S&P 500® Index during the quarter.

 What Helped Performance

 Based on country allocation and security selection combined, the top contributors to the Fund’s performance in the quarter were exposures to the real estate markets of Norway, Finland, and Germany.

 Country Allocation – The Fund’s overweight exposures to Norway and Finland were the most positive drivers of performance.
 The Norwegian economy and commercial real estate market have benefited from the improvement in the price of oil this year and the fiscal stimulus provided by the government.
 Additionally, the performance of one of the listed companies continues to benefit from a creeping takeover of the company by one of the wealthiest individuals in Norway.
 Finnish real estate shares reversed their negative performance from the prior quarter and may have been a beneficiary of capital reallocation following the Brexit vote.